10daviesb/Atlas-Bot/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
+If you have ideas or suggestions to improve AtlasBot, feel free to fork the repository, submit a pull request, or open an issue.
+This project thrives on community feedback and collaboration.

 ---